rvlozano/scripts/README.md

 ```

 ### Salesforce log script.
-Small bash script to run agains logs to build a report of waiting salesforce jobs.
+Small bash script to run against logs to build a report of waiting salesforce jobs.
 You should be able check the "Bulk Data Load Job" in salesforce interface.

 ```